vtex/shoreline/styleguides/admin/documentation/layouts/set.md

 ### Fluid

-While on `vertical` orientation, you can alternativelly the `fluid` property.
+While on `vertical` orientation, you can alternatively the `fluid` property.
 This will make the inner children, match the container width.

 ```jsx
 import {